Meteorological Assimilation Data Ingest System (MADIS) Research

 - Improved data integrity and quality through improved metadata collection and integration.

-- Improved QC through improved integration and use of other observational assets.
+- Improved Quality Control through improved integration and use of other observational assets.